rubocop/rspec-style-guide/README.md

     ```Ruby
     # bad
-    it "publishes the article" do
+    it 'publishes the article' do
       article.publish

       # Creating another shared Article test object above would cause this